-The accompanying consolidated financial statements include the financial position, results of operations and cash flows of Subsidiary for the period from July 22, 2016 (Inception) to December 31, 2016 and that of Integrated after the Closing of the Recapitalization.
+The accompanying consolidated financial statements include the financial position, results of operations and cash flows for the three and six months ended June 30, 2017.
 All intercompany transactions and balances have been eliminated in consolidation.
+Because the Company was incorporated July 22, 2016, there is no comparable quarterly period as of June 30, 2016.